Treasury of merit

-The treasury of merit or treasury of the Church (thesaurus ecclesiae; θησαυρός, thesaurós, treasure; ἐκκλησία, ekklēsía‚ convening, congregation, parish) consists, according to Catholic belief, of the merits of Jesus Christ and his faithful, a treasury that because of the communion of saints benefits others too.
+The treasury of all merit or treasury of the Church (thesaurus ecclesiae; θησαυρός, thesaurós, treasure; ἐκκλησία, ekklēsía‚ convening, congregation, parish) consists, according to Catholic belief, of the merits of Jesus Christ and his faithful, a treasury that because of the communion of saints benefits others, too.
 According to the Westminster Dictionary of Theological Terms, this Catholic belief is a way of expressing the view that the good works done by Jesus and others can benefit other people, and "contemporary Roman Catholic theologians see it as a metaphor for ways in which the faith of Christ and the saints helps others".

 Treasury of the Church

-The Catechism of the Catholic Church states: "[T]he 'treasury of the Church' is the infinite value, which can never be exhausted, which Christ's merits have before God.
-They were offered so that the whole of mankind could be set free from sin and attain communion with the Father.
-In Christ, the Redeemer himself, the satisfactions and merits of his Redemption exist and find their efficacy.
-This treasury includes as well the prayers and good works of the Blessed Virgin Mary.
-They are truly immense, unfathomable, and even pristine in their value before God.
-In the treasury, too, are the prayers and good works of all the saints, all those who have followed in the footsteps of Christ the Lord and by his grace have made their lives holy and carried out the mission the Father entrusted to them.
-In this way they attained their own salvation and at the same time cooperated in saving their brothers in the unity of the Mystical Body."
+The Catechism of the Catholic Church states:

 The treasures that any individual Christian can lay up in heaven are nothing in comparison to those that Jesus himself has laid up, and it is for a portion of his merits that 4th-century Ephrem the Syrian appealed so as to wipe out his own indebtedness.